lindenb/jvarkit/docs/NaiveCnvDetector.md

       Treat normalized depth greater than this value as 'weird' and discard the sliding windows at this place.
       Default: 500
-    -c
-      config file.
-Tab delimited.
-      Sample-name(tab)mean-depth(tab)integer[affected=1,non-affected=0].
-If
-      this file is not specified , all samples are considered unaffected (discovery mode).
     -R, -reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary